Wambo30/Databases/README.md

 # Databases
-This repository contains all SQL and database projects.
+This repository contains contains database projects that were implemented in SQL .
 For the most part, I used the MySQL server and Tableau.